mougiakouel/QGIS-Training-Manual/introduction/overview.rst

 ===============================================================================

-We will explore the QGIS user interface so that you are familiar with the menus, toolbars, map canvas and layers list that compose the application.
+We will explore the QGIS user interface so that you are familiar with the menus, toolbars, map canvas and layers list that form the basic structure of the interface.

 **The goal for this lesson:** To understand the basics of the QGIS user interface.